eko/FeedBundle/README.md

  * Items based on your entities
  * Easy to configurate & use
  * Available on packagist (to install via composer)
+ * Dump your feeds into a file via a Symfony console command

 Installation
 -----------------------------------